 Each component typically performs one or more activities for a single integration.
 That might be a single function, such as searching for data and returning results, or a collection of methods that work together.
 Additionally, special-purpose components include polling timers and web services.
 Components can use the Circuits framework to send messages to each other.
 A component is a Python class.

 When a component is running, the framework takes care of subscribing to message destinations and reading the events as they occur.
-When an action is triggered in Resilient, from a menu-item or automatic conditions or workflow, the action message is delivered to the framework, which runs the corresponding Python method.
+When an action is triggered in the Resilient platform, from a menu-item or automatic rule or workflow, the action message is delivered to the framework, which runs the corresponding Python method.
 The Python method also has ready access to the Resilient REST API.

 # Directory where any custom Python components will be found

 To list the Resilient Circuits packages and components that are installed in your Python environment: